Yiqing-Gu/Dog-Image-Search/README.md

 npm install -D jest supertest
 ```

-Package.json has been revised.
+Package.json should have been revised.
 If not, please revise in the following way.

 //package.json
 "scripts": {